-Earned income/compensation tax or net profits tax paid for the concurrent time period to another state or political subdivision within the United States will be allowed as a credit from the liability of taxpayers for tax imposed under the provisions of the Resolutions and Ordinances.
-Such credit will be allowed up to the maximum effective rate of the tax levied by the applicable Municipality and/or School District for whom this Bureau is the collector, on the identical income and net profits taxed by our member taxing authorities and other Commonwealth of Pa. and/or another state's political subdivisions, provided this same credit has not already been applied toward the taxpayer's liability for the Pennsylvania Personal Income Tax for the same period.
+Earned income/compensation tax or net profits tax paid for the concurrent time period to another state within the United States or the City of Philadelphia will be allowed as a credit from the liability of taxpayers for taxes imposed under the provisions of the Resolutions and Ordinances.
+Such credit will be allowed up to the maximum effective rate of the tax levied by the applicable Municipality and/or School District for whom this bureau is the collector, on the identical income and net profits taxed by our member taxing authorities and other Commonwealth of Pa. and/or another state's political subdivisions, provided this same credit has not already been applied toward the taxpayer's liability for the Pennsylvania Personal Income Tax for the same period.